danielmuhd0412/git-workshop/intro-to-git.md

 A repository tracks all changes made to files in a project by saving snapshots of the project's history.

-It is represented by the `.git` folder in the filesystem, and is also known as a **repo** for short.
+It is represented by the hidden `.git` folder in the filesystem, and is also known as a **repo** for short.

 ***